 Ontario Regulation 22/04 (Electrical Distribution Safety) establishes objective based electrical safety requirements for the design, construction, and maintenance of electrical distribution systems owned by licensed distributors.
 The regulation requires the approval of equipment, plans, specifications and inspection of construction before they are put into service.
-Entegrus is audited annually for compliance.
+Entegrus is audited annually for compliance and was found to be compliant in 2019.